minhphuong286/cv_mpt_website/README.md

 # Sponsors
 - Responsive
 # Contact
-- Muốn submit Send It button, phải:
-- Điền Name, Phone(option), Email, Message(option)
+- Submit (click Send It button) is permited if name and email are filled out.
+- Phone and message are only options.

+### Resize screen and see changes ###